cirosantilli/cpp-cheat/opengl/compute-shader.md

 General algorithm: copy global memory to shared, and then process there.

 Only useful if the given memory is accessed several times.

+Same as OpenCL `local`.

+TODO how efficient is it for memory access, compared to CPU memory access?
+Are there algorithms which are IO bound on CPU, that are not IO bound on shared memory?